Gemini CLI MCP Setup

 }

-Staging: Switch the config to use staging bundle.
+Switch the config to use your staging MCP server URL.

 Next Steps